AMoazeni/Machine-Learning-Database-Prediction/README.md

+# Feature Scaling

-Feature Scaling (Standardize or Normalize) is applied to input variables makes it easy for Neural Nets to process data by bringing their values close to each other, read 'Efficient Back Propagation.pdf' in the research papers section.
+Feature Scaling (Standardize or Normalize) is applied to input variables.
+This makes it easy for Neural Nets to process data by bringing input values close to each other, read 'Efficient Back Propagation.pdf' in the research papers section.